Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/overview/UsingNetcdfJava.md

 ~~~

 Next, select modules based on the functionality you need.
-In the minimal case, you’ll just want `cdm` and a logger.
+In the minimal case, you’ll just want `cdm-core` and a logger.
 `cdm` implements the CDM data model and allows you to read NetCD-3 files (and a number of other file types).
 An example using JDK14 logging: